emaphp/odoo-workspace-v18/README.md

 Containers are connected through an external network (`odoo_workspace`).
 Run `make network` to create it.
 Once done, start both containers by doing `docker compose up -d`.
 This will run `postgres` at `5432` and `adminer` at `8081`.
 The database port IS EXPOSED.

-In order to access the database from Adminer use the following values:
+In order to access the database from Adminer, navigate to http://localhost:8081 and put the following values:

  - Engine: PostgreSQL
  - Host: postgres